Alcohol withdrawal syndrome: Signs and symptoms

 Signs and symptoms of alcohol withdrawal occur primarily in the central nervous system.
-The severity of withdrawal can vary from mild symptoms such as insomnia, trembling, and anxiety to severe and life-threatening symptoms such as alcoholic hallucinosis, delirium tremens, and autonomic instability.
+The severity of withdrawal can vary from mild symptoms such as insomnia, muscle aches, trembling, and anxiety to severe and life-threatening symptoms such as alcoholic hallucinosis, delirium tremens, and autonomic instability.

 Withdrawal usually begins 6 to 24 hours after the last drink.
 Symptoms are worst at 24 to 72 hours, and improve by seven days.
 To be classified as alcohol withdrawal syndrome, patients must exhibit at least two of the following symptoms: increased hand tremor, insomnia, nausea or vomiting, transient hallucinations (auditory, visual or tactile), psychomotor agitation, anxiety, generalized tonic–clonic seizures, and autonomic instability.

-The severity of symptoms is dictated by a number of factors, the most important of which are degree of alcohol intake, length of time the individual has been using alcohol, and previous history of alcohol withdrawal.
+Several factors dictate the severity of symptoms, the most important of which are the degree of alcohol intake, the length of time the individual has been using alcohol, and the previous history of alcohol withdrawal.
 Symptoms are also grouped together and classified: